Welcome to the website

 It is about a new experience of space and time.

-In the biggest room of the exhibition is a huge screen.
+In the largest room of the exhibition, there is a huge screen.

-We can see a landscape in Spain in real time.
+We see a landscape in Spain in real time.

-The landscape is connected to Haus der Kunst through technology.
+Technically, the landscape is connected to Haus der Kunst.

-And a big computer at the back of the exhibition.
+And a large computer at the back of the exhibition.

 The language is called ∂A.